eye-division/madiacharya/_sculpture/2-current-2.md

     image_title: Of course it was my idea! (front)
     image_description: >-
-      Materials: Found objects including broken tennis ball found rubber, dried butternut squash seeds

-      Dimensions: W8.5 H32 D8.5 cms, 2020
+      Materials: Found objects including broken tennis ball found rubber, dried butternut squash seeds, W8.5 H32 D8.5, 2020

-      This work is about influencing people and illiciting change by incorporating aspects of the everyday which are usually over looked.
+      This work is about influencing people and iliciting change by incorporating aspects of the everyday which are usually over looked.
 The butternut squash seeds have become elevated to the level of precious beads and the broken tennis ball come to resemble a tribal mask.
 The title of